GET UP TO 60% OFF IN OUR BLACK FRIDAY SALE!

 Step 1: Place the radiator

-Take your radiator and place it onto the brackets on the wall.
-If you’re fitting a new radiator you might need to replace the brackets or adjust your radiator placement.
+Take your radiator and place it on the brackets on the wall.
+If you’re fitting a new radiator, you might need to replace the brackets or adjust your radiator placement.
 Then make sure you attach and tighten your union nuts.

 Step 2: Open the Valves